jspenguin2017/uBlockProtector/notes/issue-reporter.md

    - You are responsible in ensuring information you entered into this form is not sensitive in nature and test accounts that you supply contains only test data
+   - Please refrain from submitting personally identifiable information in the form

 Collected data will be used to improve the Projects, as well as related projects such as uAssets.
 Collected data may be shared with a selected group of